EricBorba/StorageFailurePredictor/README.md

 - **Title**: A Hierarchical Modeling Approach for Assessing the Reliability and Performability of Burst Buffers
 - **Abstract**: High availability is a crucial aspect of High-Performance Computing.
 Solid-state drives (SSD) offer peak bandwidth as node-local burst buffers.
 The limited write endurance of SSDs requires thorough investigation to ensure computational reliability.
 We propose a hierarchical model to evaluate the reliability and performability of burst buffers.
 We developed a machine-learning model to dynamically predict storage failures according to the wear caused by different applications.
 We also conducted an exploratory study to analyze the workload effects on SSD failures, and a representative dataset was adopted.
+- **Presentation**:
+The paper was presented by Eric Borba at the 37th GI/IT International Conference on Architecture of Computing Systems (ARCS).

 ## Fundings